keyuncheng/less/AE_INSTRUCTION.md

 LESS (14, 10, 4), packet size (bytes): 262144, Encoding throughput (MiB/s): avg: 1643.149958, lower: 1611.547963, upper: 1675.171492
 ```

-Note that the encoding throughputs depend on the CPUs and could be different
+The encoding throughputs may be different from the paper's results (typically
-from the paper's results.
+they would be higher for both codes), depending on the CPUs.

 #### Exp#B4 Impact of Network Bandwidth